KentoBaguetti/Web-Crawler-GO/README.md

 ### Things I want to add:

-- Use the worker pool pattern to be able to process multple Urls simultaneousely
+- Use the worker pool pattern to be able to process multple Urls simultaneousely - Added
 - Feed the data into an inverted index db in mongo
 - Add a more refined version of keyword matching